anquanscan/sec-tools/README.md

 [Chrome-Autosave-Dump](https://github.com/thenetworkgrinch/Chrome-Autosave-Dump): Dumps the autosave of the given Login Data created by the chrome browser
 [ToolAnalysisResultSheet](https://github.com/JPCERTCC/ToolAnalysisResultSheet): Tool Analysis Result Sheet
 [smsmaster](https://github.com/like-null/smsmaster): SMS Master can preform sms booming and it is made for educational purpose only it works in all the country.
 [overflow-exploits](https://github.com/udoprog/overflow-exploits): Examining overflow exploits in C programs, and the various protection mechanisms that tries to prevent them.
+[login-email](https://github.com/megacoder/login-email): Help monitor the bad guys by sending an email generated during the /etc/profile.d/ time.
+Send a date/timestamp email to an external site, just as an audit trail.